-Students and staff members who arrive at school with or develop the above COVID-19 symptoms or meet the exclusion criteria during the school day will be safely and respectfully isolated from others in designated isolation spaces.
+Students and staff members who arrive at school with or develop the following COVID-19 symptoms during the school day will be safely and respectfully isolated from others in designated isolation spaces.
 Students shall remain in isolation with continued supervision and care until picked up by an authorized adult.